marcusoftnet/marcusoftnet.github.io/_posts/2017-05-31-impact-and-backlogs.md

 In the whole setup of the word and concept, there's a negative ring (that I amplified greatly above :))

 Focusing on business impact is more positive.
 It holds opportunities and optimism.
-Impacts that we still can do, open spaces of unrealised potential.
+Impacts that we still can do, open spaces of unrealized potential.

 Impact is also [defined more positive](https://www.google.se/search?q=definition+of+impacxt&oq=definition+of+impacxt&aqs=chrome..69i57j0l5.2391j0j4&sourceid=chrome&ie=UTF-8), I think: